jdavidrcamacho/artgpn/README.md

-# gprn
+# gpyrn

 -------------------------

-Creation of a Gaussian processes regression network on python
+Creation of a Gaussian processes regression network using python

 To install just type

-    python setup.py develop
+    python setup.py install

 And you can imported it in python with just